biocatiit/website/content/pages/users_howto_saxs_prepare.rst

     *   SEC-MALS-SAXS / SEC-SAXS - 250 µL
     *   Batch-mode SAXS - 50 µl per concentration

+Note: If mail-in samples are shipped frozen, they will be fast thawed (e.g. in hand/water bath) unless you specify that the samples should be thawed on ice.

 Quality control: Pre-examination before X-ray scattering (Monodispersity)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^